 In the American College of Trust and Estate Counsel, Laird was elected to the Board of Regents (2013) and serves on the Practice Committee, the International Estate Planning Committee, and the Long Range Planning Committee.
 He is a past chair of the Fiduciary Income Tax Committee.
 He has also served on the Business Planning Committee, the State Laws Committee, the Program Committee, and the Transfer Tax Committee.
 In 2008, Laird was elected by the College as the Florida State Chair and served in that role through 2013.
 In 2010, Laird was elected to the Board of Directors for the ACTEC Foundation, a 501(c)(3), and is also on the Foundation’s Long Range Planning Committee.

 Laird is a member of the Planned Giving Committee for the Barbara Bush Foundation for Family Literacy.
-He was the founding Chair of the RPPTL-PAC, a political action committee dedicated to supporting legislative initiatives concerning real property, probate and trust laws in Florida, and he continues as an active member of that organization.
+He was the founding Chair and serves as the current Chair of the RPPTL-PAC, a political action committee dedicated to supporting legislative initiatives concerning real property, probate and trust laws in Florida.
 He is a member of the Collier County Bar Association – which recognized Laird as its Attorney of the Year in 2007 – and is also a Founding Director of the CCBA’s Trusts and Estates Section.

 Laird has two children, Langdon and Linden Alise “Allie.”
 Laird is a past board member and executive committee member of the Florida United Methodist Foundation and served on the presidential search committee.
 He is a founding board member and past Chair of the Collier County Education Foundation and served as President of the School Advisory Council for Naples High School.